Gene Set Enrichment Analysis

 There are different methods widely used for functional enrichment analysis:

-1- Over Representation Analysis (ORA): This is the simplest version of enrichment analysis and at the same time the most widely used approach.
+This is the simplest version of enrichment analysis and at the same time the most widely used approach.
 The concept in this approach is based on a Fisher exact test p-value in a contingency table.
-There is a relatively large number of web-tools R package for ORA.
-Personally I am a fan of DAVID web tools however its last update was in 2016 (DAVID 6.8 Oct.
-2016).
+There is a relatively large number of web tools and R packages that help with doing ORA such as DAVID.

 2- Gene Set Enrichment Analysis (GSEA):

 It was developed by Broad Institute.
 This is the preferred method when genes are coming from an expression experiment like microarray and RNA-seq.
-However, the original methodology was designed to work on microarray but later modification made it suitable for RNA-seq also.
-In this approach, you need to rank your genes based on a statistic (like what DESeq2 provide), and then perform enrichment analysis against different pathways (= gene set).
+However, the original methodology was designed to work on microarray but later modifications made it suitable for RNA-seq also.
+In this approach, you need to rank your genes based on a statistic (like what DESeq2 provides, Wald statistic), and then perform enrichment analysis against different pathways (= gene set).
 You have to download the gene set files into your local system.
 The point is that here the algorithm will use all genes in the ranked list for enrichment analysis. [in contrast to ORA where only genes passed a specific threshold (like DE ones) would be used for enrichment analysis].
-You can find more details about the methodology on the original PNAS paper..
+You can find more details about the methodology on the original PNAS paper.
 To download these gene sets in a folder go to the MSigDB website, register, and download the data.

 Steps in this tutorial: